Counter-Strike: Source: Counter-Strike: Malvinas

 Counter-Strike: Malvinas is a custom Counter-Strike: Source map, developed and distributed by Argentine web hosting company Dattatec.
 The map was released worldwide on 4 March 2013.
 The game is set in Stanley, the capital of the Falkland Islands, and revolves around a group of Argentine special forces (portrayed as the counter-terrorist team) capturing the archipelago from British Royal Marines, who are portrayed as terrorists.
 The map is inspired by the 1982 Falklands War, in which an estimated 650 Argentine and 255 British servicemen died.
 The mod prompted strong controversy in the United Kingdom; Dattatec's website was targeted by British hackers on 27 March 2013.

 Reception

 Counter-Strike: Source was met with positive reviews from professional critics.
 Metacritic, a review aggregator website, awarded Source a rating of 88 out of a possible 100 based on 9 critic's reviews.
-Jeff Haynes of IGN said the game was "much more detailed, featuring many more polygons per model, bump mapping and other graphical enhancements" compared to the original.
+IGN praised the game for its graphical improvements; Jeff Haynes said the game was "much more detailed, featuring many more polygons per model, bump mapping and other graphical enhancements" compared to the original.